-Fluctuations in the exchange rate between the euro and the U.S. dollar will affect the U.S. dollar amounts received by owners of new ordinary shares or ADSs on conversion of dividends, if any, paid in euro on the new ordinary shares.
+Fluctuations in the exchange rate between the euro and the U.S. dollar will affect the U.S. dollar amounts received by owners of securities in our capital or ADSs on conversion of dividends, if any, paid in euro on the securities in our capital.